‘STAR TREK: GENERATIONS’

 Seeing the two captains working together to stop Soran was exciting to watch.
 It was interesting to see how Kirk and Picard were similar and different from each other and that there was no rivalry between them.
 It would have been nice to have seen more of that in future ‘Star Trek’ adventures.

-However, this is where my mixed feelings about ‘Generations’ come to play.
+However, this is where my mixed feelings about ‘Generations’ come into play.
 At the end of the movie, Kirk and Picard manage to stop Soran in his deadly plans to re-enter the Nexus.
 But at a cost, Kirk ends up plummeting into the Valley of Fire.
 Picard soon finds Kirk before he eventually, sadly…dies.

 (Moment of silence).